 \subsection{Veronese Subalgebras}

 Recall the definition of the Veronese subalgebra as in Definition \ref{def:VeroneseAndSegre}.
-The following Observation that the operation $(-)^{(d)}$ on compositions as defined in Definition \ref{def:operationsOfComps} interacts in a functorial way with formation of the ribbon Schur functor:
+The following observation shows that the operation $(-)^{(d)}$ on compositions as defined in Definition \ref{def:operationsOfComps} interacts functorially with the formation of the ribbon Schur functor:

 \begin{obs} Let $A$ be any Koszul algebra and $M$ (resp. $N$) any Koszul right (resp. left) $A$-module.
-For any integer $d > 0$ and integers $i,j \in \bbz$ there is are isomorphisms
+For any integer $d > 0$ and integers $i,j \in \bbz$ there are isomorphisms

 \end{obs}

 Combining Theorem \ref{thm:explicitTorExt} with Observation \ref{obs:VeroneseCommutes} immediately yields:

 \begin{cor} Let $A$ be any Koszul algebra and $M$ (resp. $N$) any Koszul right (resp. left) $A$-module.
 For any integer $d > 0$ there is an isomorphism